 And, yes, I did indeed learn another big lesson—that all the choices I make are my choices, and the guilt I felt having my parents think my misdoings were their fault is something I never, ever want to feel again.

-Casey Fenton is a sophomore at Florida State University, majoring in communications/digital media.
+Casey Fenton is a student at Florida State University, majoring in communications/digital media.

 PARENT | Melissa Fenton